Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![password obtained](/assets/images/Coffe%20Shop/Password%20Hashes.png)

 Password hashes obtained.
-Now we need to find out what kind of hash we're dealing with in order to crack them
+Now we need to identify the hash algorithm used to crack them

 It looks like both my offline hash cracking tools `hash-identifier` and `hashid` could not identify the hash